The TYPO3 Documentation Team

 • https://api.typo3.org: The technical infrastructure is handled by the Server Team.

-• Maintaining content: Content must continuously be updated and maintained.
+• Maintaining content: Content must be continuously updated and maintained.
 The long term goal is to put this in the hands of dedicated manual maintainers.

 Documentation News